Back to Developers

 Refreshing a Token

-Automatic Refresh (Supabase Client)
+Automatic Refresh (Logged-In Session)

 Security Best Practices